SarahRichards1928/knossos/_drafts/documentation.md

 -----------

 *   In the upper left section of **Knossos**, you can enter the `x`, `y`, and `z` coordinates of a location you want to move to, e.g. to find the seedpoint of your tracing.
-*   Simply type each coordinate into the respective field, or simply copy your coordinates from an excel file (separated by blanks, e.g. `100 100 100`) and click on the `Paste` button left from the coordinate fields (or press `Ctrl+V` on your keyboard).
+*   Simply type each coordinate into the respective field, or copy your coordinates from an excel file (separated by blanks, e.g. `100 100 100`) and click on the `Paste` button (or press `Ctrl+V` on your keyboard).

 ### Copy coordinates